 1. WhatsApp Groups.

-Whatsapp groups are a great place to promote your services or products.
+Whatsapp groups are great places to promote your services or products.
 You can form your own online sellers’ group or join one with an invite link.
-Think of it as a networking platform where you can not only post links to your service or product but also exchange business insights.
+Think of it as a networking platform where you can post links to your service or product and exchange business insights.
 To get started, you can create a group for your business or join like-minded groups of buyers and sellers in your community.

 2. WhatsApp Status.

 Earlier this year, WhatsApp introduced a new feature called Status.
-Just like Instagram or Snapchat story, WhatsApp Status allows users to share quick photos or videos that disappear after a period of 24 hours.
-Your WhatsApp status automatically gets shared with your contacts hence you can be sure of maximum impressions.
-You can use this to showcase pictures of your products or quick demo of how your product can benefit the user and interested buyers will start buzzing you.
+Like Instagram or Snapchat stories, WhatsApp Status allows users to share quick photos or videos that disappear after 24 hours.
+Your WhatsApp status automatically gets shared with your contacts; hence you can be sure of maximum impressions.
+You can use this to showcase pictures of your products or a quick demo of how your product can benefit the user, and interested buyers will start buzzing you.